 Frank told Reuters last week he thinks withholding funding from the SEC and CFTC will fuel public anger, and possibly put pressure on Congress to come through with the money.
 “I think ultimately, both agencies will be funded,” he said.

-The SEC, through filing fees its charges securities issuers, has consistently been a net contributor to the government’s coffers, but Congress has set its annual budget.
+The SEC, through fees it charges the securities industry, has consistently been a net contributor to the government’s coffers, but Congress has set its annual budget.

-A provision in Dodd-Frank requires the SEC to adjust the fees it charges the industry so they will offset the amount Congress appropriates starting in 2012.
-Anything collected beyond that amount would be classified as “discretionary offsetting collections.”
+A provision in Dodd-Frank requires the SEC to adjust fees it charges on securities transactions so they will offset the amount Congress appropriates starting in 2012.
+That means its budget would not add to the U.S. deficit.